March 9, 2023

 Peripheral Arterial Disease (PAD)

 PAD is a serious condition that affects the body's lower extremities.
-Due to fatty plaque buildup, the blood vessels that transport between the heart and the legs become totally blocked or severely narrowed.
+Due to fatty plaque buildup, the blood vessels that transport between the heart and the legs may become severely narrowed or blocked.
+It usually happens initially within the small blood vessels of the feet.
 Risk factors may include diabetes, being over 60 years of age and having high blood pressure and cholesterol.

 Treatment